 So, how accurate was our e-Commerce forecast?

 The slow start was down to an unexpected delay in advertising support from the brand team as we launched.
-Though we picked up some sales, the sales were modest.
-Our actual sales were only about 10% of forecast for the first 3 months.
+Though we picked up some sales, these were modest.
+Actual sales were only about 10% of forecast for the first 3 months.

 We used those quiet first 3 months to make improvements.
 We boosted the design of the store website.
 We bedded in the order to delivery system.
 And we got the customer service team used to dealing with e-Commerce enquiries.